Linuxfabrik/monitoring-plugins/check-plugins/starface-backup-status/README.md

 Checks the status of the most recent backup of a Starface PBX, including backup age, target, and success state.

-**Alerting Logic:**

-* WARN or CRIT if the age of the last backup exceeds the configured thresholds (default WARN: 24 hours)
-* WARN if the last backup did not finish successfully
-* `--always-ok` suppresses all alerts and always returns OK

 **Data Collection:**

 * Connects via socket to the [Starface Monitoring Module](https://wiki.fluxpunkt.de/display/FPW/Monitoring) on port 6556